Piraeus

 The rebuilding of Piraeus

-During the Ottoman control of Greece (1453 - 1821), Piraeus was radically depopulated and became a deserted, under used port area known principally for a meagre amount of boat traffic and a monastery in the area (the monastery of Saint Spyridon was where the streets Karpathou and Andrianopoulou meet.
+During the Ottoman control of Greece (1453 - 1821), Piraeus was radically depopulated and became a deserted and little used port area known principally for a meagre amount of boat traffic and a monastery in the area (the monastery of Saint Spyridon was where the streets Karpathou and Andrianopoulou meet.
 A church, Saint Spyridon Church, is where Filonos and Pouri streets meet.
 Spyridon is the Greek Orthodox patron saint of Piraeus, along with the island of Corfu).

 Following the Greek War of Independence, people begin to live in the area again, and the port began to be rebuilt in 1834, becoming a municipality in 1835, signifying the ambitious plans to again reconstitute Greek maritime industry.
 The area had only recently been a fishing village known in the area as "Porto Draco" or "Porto Leone."
 Reestablishing the ancient name of "Piraeus" (which means from the Greek "point of passage") as again the official name, it rapidly became the most important entrance into Greece in the age of travel by boat, and was especially the main way to the capitol of Athens, bypassing overland routes which could periodically by plagued by warfare, seasonal weather or bandits.